sinnerschrader/sinnerschrader-career/data/jobs/en/senior-product-owner-ber.md

 ### Your tasks:

-- Identification and recording of stakeholder and customer requirements as well as concrete solution development together with the team.
+- Identification and recording of stakeholder and customer requirements as well as concrete solution development together with the team
 - Content and operational management of an international cross-functional development team
 - Contribute to the development of the project's product vision
 - Client consulting for feature development